 Oasis Of The Seas wiki

-- The Oasis cruise ship was completed on the 28th of October, 2009 by STX Europe (Finland), a division of the South Korean multinational STX shipbuilding corporation.
-At her arrival in the US, right before she docked at her home port Port Everglades (Fort Lauderdale), the Oasis ship had to pass under the Danish bridge Great Belt Fixed Link.
-This was challenging as the bridge is 65 m (213 ft) higher than the sea level while the Oasis's highest point is normally 72 m (236 ft) over sea level.
-But the ship made it - as she has telescoping funnels.
-It wasn't easy though, there were only 0,6 m (only 2 ft) to spare when she was sailing under the bridge!
+The vessel was completed on October 28, 2009, by STX Europe (Finland) - a division of the South Korean multinational STX (shipbuilding corporation).
+At its arrival in the USA, right before it docked at homeport Port Everglades (Fort Lauderdale), the vessel had to pass under the Danish bridge Great Belt Fixed Link.
+This was challenging as the bridge is 65 m (213 ft) higher than sea level while ship's highest point is normally 72 m (236 ft) above sea level.
+But it made it - due to its telescoping funnels, with only 0,6 m 2 ft) to spare when passing under the bridge!

-- The cruise ship has the impressive number of all seven godmothers.
-Each of the "godladies" symbolized one of the ship's 7 different neighbourhoods.
-The special ceremony took place at Port Everglade, and on the 5th of December, Oasis set sail on her maiden voyage to the Eastern Caribbean.
+The cruise liner has an impressive number of 7 godmothers.
+Each of the "good ladies" symbolized one of the ship's 7 different neighbourhoods.
+The naming ceremony took place at Port Everglade, on December 5, 2009.

 Fun ship facts

 - Width: 198 ft (60,5 m), waterline width 154 ft (47 m)